LdotJdot/TDSContent/README.md

 # TDSContent: Ultra-Fast File Content Search Tool

 ## Project Introduction
+TDSContent is a powerful, open-source file content search tool designed to deliver lightning-fast search results in milliseconds.
+Built with C# and featuring a sleek interface crafted using Avalonia, TDSContent stands out from traditional full-disk indexing tools by offering targeted and efficient searching capabilities.
+It is the sister project of the TDS file name search tool (https://github.com/LdotJdot/TDS), complementing its functionality by addressing the need for file content search.

-TDSContent is an open-source file content search tool developed in C# with an interface built using Avalonia.
-It can search file contents at millisecond-level speeds.
-Unlike traditional full-disk indexing tools, TDSContent requires users to specify particular folder directories and select file extensions.
-It then automatically creates indexes in the background and performs searches.
-It supports a variety of file formats, including Docx, Pptx, Json, Md, and more.
+Unlike traditional tools that index entire disks, TDSContent allows users to specify particular folder directories and select specific file extensions.
+It then automatically creates indexes in the background, enabling users to quickly locate and match text within files.
+This targeted approach ensures that searches are both quick and accurate, making it easy to find the exact content you need.

+## 💥 Key Advantages and Features:
+* **Lightning** - Fast Search Speeds: Experience millisecond - level search speeds that leave conventional tools in the dust.
+TDSContent delivers instant results, so you can find the exact information you need in a blink.
+* **Precision** Targeting: Unlike other tools that indiscriminately index your entire drive, TDSContent empowers you to take control.
+Specify the particular folder directories and select the file extensions you care about most.
+This focused approach ensures that your searches are hyper - efficient and tailored to your unique needs.
+* **Automatic Indexing**: Set it and forget it!
+TDSContent works seamlessly in the background to automatically create indexes.
+Once you’ve designated your target folders and extensions, the tool takes over, ensuring that your files are always ready for lightning - fast retrieval.
+* **Extensive File Format Support**: TDSContent is designed to handle a wide array of file formats, including docx, pptx, pdf, json, md, and many more.
+No matter what kind of documents you deal with daily, TDSContent has got your back.

+✨ Whether you’re a developer, a content creator, or a power user striving for peak efficiency, TDSContent is your ultimate ally in the quest for instant, precision file content search.
+Dive in and see for yourself how TDSContent transforms the way you work and unleashes your true potential.

 ![image](./results.png)